ti-nishant/org.civicrm.payment.zaakpay/README.md

 			-> Go to Administer > Localization > Languages, currencies, locations -> Default Currency: INR
 			-> Save.

+		3. Payment Processor settings:
+			-> Go to Administer > System Settings > Payment Processors.
+			-> Select Zaakpay from the list of payment processors.
+			-> Fill in Merchant Id and secret key provided by Zaakpay.

+		4. Change the website currency to INR (Zaakpay only supports INR).

 Usage:
 =====

-1. Go to Administer > System Settings > Payment Processors.
-2. Select Zaakpay from the list of payment processors.
-3. Fill in Merchant Id and secret key provided by Zaakpay.
-4. Change the website currency to INR (Zaakpay only supports INR).

 	For Contributions:
 	=================